Our shore-based courses are run out of our purpose-built classroom in Brixham, with individual computer screens, chart plotters and equipment.

 Coastal Skipper/Yachtmaster Theory (6 days) - £540

 This course builds upon the knowledge covered in Day Skipper Theory, providing advanced training for more experienced skippers with the aim to provide you will the skills to safely navigate coastal and offshore passages by day or night.
-A variety of navigation techniques using different aids including electronic chart plotters are covered, with other subject areas including:
+A variety of navigation techniques using different aids including electronic chart plotters are covered, along with other subject areas including:

 • position fixing